PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 the structural-repair guard.
 Hint-only propagation still does not enter the guard, and sort/layout inference retain their positions.

+The immediately preceding dynamic rank-one Unsqueeze/Reshape-shape owner has three production occurrences and one exact rewrite counter covering both shape-parameter-only updates and inserted runtime SHAPE/CONCAT pipelines.
+It does not prune.
+Very-late and recursive-fallback results are already retained;
+strict characterization selects only the absolute-final direct expression for an `_absolute_final_dynamic_rank1_stats` assignment while preserving the following unconditional sort, layout inference, and ConvInteger boundary.

 The preceding final decomposed-InstanceNorm owner prevalidates every constant and tensor-shape plan, counts each candidate only after at least one planned write is applied, performs no pruning or topology mutation, and synchronizes